Understanding Your Aid Package

 Availability of Funds/Refunds

-If you received a stipend award, you will also need to complete additional setup steps in Workday, the University's stipend/employee system.
-The University will be in touch via email with more information about any steps that need to be completed via Workday to finalize stipend payout, but you can also find more information about these steps on the UChicagoGRAD website.
+If you received a Law School stipend, you will also need to complete additional steps to receive the stipend funding.
+The Law School and the University will be in touch via email with more information about any steps needed to finalize stipend payout.

 Financial Responsibility Agreement and Refund Policy